MathewStylianidis/Musical-tempo-tracking/README.md

-# Musical-tempo-tracking
-Using probabilistic estimation methods to compute the tempo in a music track
+# Tempo tracking using particle filters

+As part of this repository, the following methods are implemented for performing tempo tracking (tracking of BPM) in songs:

+* Particle filters